jsharp6968/mala/README.md

 `"exiftool,-S,-j,-P"`

 ## Run
 Mala defaults to using a Unix socket, which Postgres does not make available unless the relevant line of the `postgresql.conf` is uncommented.
-If you want to use the network stack (or a remote/LAN DB) then change the DB_HOST value in `constants.py`.
+If you want to use the network stack over localhost (or a remote/LAN DB) then change the DB_HOST value in `constants.py`.

 If you want to extract archives and then process the contents, specify both the `-d` arg for where the .7z files are, and the `-dd` arg for where those archives should all be extracted to like so: